joseriyancyriac/CUDA-programming/docs/installation.md

 # CUDA 13.0 + NVIDIA Driver Installation on Ubuntu 22.04

+> [!WARNING]
+> THIS GUIDE IS GENRATED BY CHATGPT! caution is advised!

 > This guide documents a **tested**, **repeatable** way to install the NVIDIA driver and CUDA 13.0 toolkit on Ubuntu 22.04.
 >
 > It covers: